-Rating Summary of factors underlying rating 3 Recommended Actions Undertaken Actions 34.Legal arrangements - beneficial owners PC • International trusts supervised by the Ministry of Economic Affairs and development, lawyers and accountants are not subject to measures for monitoring and ensuring compliance with AML/CFT requirements i.e. retention of beneficial ownership and control information.
-The authorities should enact legislative requirements for legal persons to disclose beneficial ownership information.
+Rating Summary of factors underlying rating Recommended Actions Undertaken Actions The CMPA also strengthens penalties at e.g. Sections 175, 432 and 434 of the Companies Act; Section 29 of the SRLA.
+All service providers engaged in the business of providing corporate and/or trust services are subject to penalties under section 28 of the CTSPA for failure to comply with the MLFTA.
+Sections 15(4) and 18 of the MLFTA require the obtaining and keeping of records of beneficial ownership information.
+As such all service providers are required to maintain beneficial ownership information.
+34.Legal arrangements - beneficial owners PC International trusts supervised by the Ministry of Economic Affairs and development, lawyers and accountants are not subject to measures for monitoring and ensuring compliance with AML/CFT requirements i.e. retention of beneficial ownership and control information.
 It is recommended that the authorities should implement measures for monitoring and ensuring compliance of international trusts supervised by the Ministry of Economic Affairs and Development, lawyers and accountants with AML/CFT requirements i.e. retention of beneficial ownership and control information.
-International Corporate and Trust Service Providers legislation and is currently before Cabinet.
-The Cabinet Paper has been approved and the draft legislation is with the Chief Parliamentary Counsel for review.
-Further revisions were drafted by the CPC to the CA and the SRLA for the filing of prescribed annual returns.
-A new Amendment was drafted to Section 170 of the CA to make provision for registered offices to maintain details pertaining to beneficial owners.
-In addition, enforcement provisions have been strengthened.
-The Bill will be finalized shortly.
 The onus is placed on the service provider to obtain and maintain beneficial ownership information in accordance with ICTSPA.
 The FSC and the International Business Unit are negotiating an arrangement with respect to the monitoring regime for international trusts.
-Supervision will be strengthened with the establishment of the Financial Services Commission-The Financial Services Commission Act was passed as No. 21 of 2010 and the Commission came into effect on April 1, 2011.
+Supervision will be strengthened with the establishment of the Financial Services Commission.-The Financial Services Commission Act was passed as No. 21 of 2010 and the Commission came into effect on April 1, 2011.
 The International Business Unit and the FSC are discussing a monitoring regime.
 Section 4 (1) (e) of the Financial Services Commission Act states that one of the purposes of the